CZ-NIC/fred-docs/EPPReference/ProtocolBasics/GenericMessage.rst

    </epp>

 ..
-Note:: It is customary in the FRED and in the examples of this publication to declare this namespace as the default namespace, that is without a prefix.
+Note:: It is customary in the FRED and in the examples of this publication to declare this namespace as the default namespace (the one which does not have a prefix).

    A namespace can be used for the element, at which it was declared, and all its descendants and their attributes.